pfapi/pfapi/README.md

 ## Requirements

-Pfapi plugin requires the in-memory data store Redis.
+Pfapi plugin is a Strapi version 4 plugin.
+It requires the in-memory data store Redis.
 Please refer to <a href="https://redis.io/docs/getting-started/">Redis getting started</a> to install redis server for your environment.

 ## How to install